 - Taking Action

-The Multicultural Affairs Advisory Board (MAAB) is a group comprised of a broad-representation of students from Columbia College, School of Engineering and Applied Science, and School of General Studies who work collectively toward continually enhancing the programs and services of the Office of Multicultural Affairs, evaluating the needs of our diverse undergraduate student population, identifying relevant campus issues, and promoting a campus environment of inclusion, self-awareness, intercultural engagement, and social responsibility.
-More information, including a calendar of open meetings, can be found here.
+The Multicultural Affairs Advisory Council (MAAC) is a group comprised of a broad-representation of undergraduates from Columbia College and Columbia Engineering who work collectively toward continually enhancing the programs and services of the Multicultural Affairs and other campus offices, evaluating the needs of our diverse undergraduate student population, identifying relevant campus issues, and promoting a campus environment of inclusion, self-awareness, intercultural engagement, and social responsibility.
+Its mission and functions can be found here.